Cray-HPE/docs-csm/operations/network/Gateway_Testing.md

 it should or should not be able to access the service, and it will output a `PASS` or `FAIL` for each service, as appropriate.
 At the end of the tests it will compile and output a final overall PASS/FAIL status.

-## Running Gateway Tests on a UAN or Compute Node
+## Running gateway tests on a UAN or compute node

 The same set of tests will be run from a UAN or Compute Node by executing the following command from an NCN that has the `docs-csm` RPM installed.
 The hostname of the UAN or Compute Node under test must be specified.